segmentio/segment-docs/src/engage/audiences/predictive-traits/using-predictive-traits.md

 {% endfaqitem %}

 {% faqitem What are AUC, log loss, and lift quality? %}
-These data science statistics measure the effectiveness of our predictions when tested against historical data.
+These data science statistics measure the effectiveness of Segment's predictions when tested against historical data.
 For more information, refer to [ROC Curve and AUC](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc){:target="_blank"}, [The Lift Curve in Machine Learning](https://howtolearnmachinelearning.com/articles/the-lift-curve-in-machine-learning/){:target="_blank"}, and [Intuition behind log-loss score](https://towardsdatascience.com/intuition-behind-log-loss-score-4e0c9979680a){:target="_blank"}.
 {% endfaqitem %}

 {% faqitem What is the Prediction Quality Score? %}